 Clotho (pictured on the right) is the youngest sister: she spins the “thread of life” from her distaff.

 Her sister, Lachesis (on the left) begins gathering a person’s lifetime, winding it on her spindle.

 It is the third sister, Atropos (seated in the background) who will eventually cut the thread, and thus end a person’s life.
 Atropos is said to determine both the timing and manner of a mortal’s death.

-In Perdita, however, the Fates can get a little distracted in their work and occasionally make “mistakes.”
-(The painting by John Strudwick seems to capture a sense of this: Atropos looks thoroughly bored.)
-The results of their distraction are pieces of “thread” that cannot be accounted for—in other words, “loose ends.”
+In many accounts, the Fates are those who ensure that the immutable laws of destiny unfold without interference.
+In the novel’s account, however, the Fates occasionally become distracted in their work and make “mistakes.”
+(The painting above by John Strudwick seems to capture a sense of this: Atropos looks rather bored!)
+The results of their distraction are pieces of “thread” that cannot be accounted for—or in other words, “loose ends.”